The term “gray area drinking” describes someone who drinks more than they should but is not considered an alcoholic.

-The National Institute of Alcohol Abuse and Alcoholism (NIAAA) has a set of low-risk drinking guidelines that are used to help people determine how much alcohol to consume safely.
+The National Institute of Alcohol Abuse and Alcoholism (NIAAA) has a set of low-risk drinking guidelines that help people determine how much alcohol to consume safely.

-According to these guidelines, men should not consume more than 14 drinks in a week, while women should not drink more than 7 in a week.
+According to these guidelines, men should not consume more than 14 drinks weekly, while women should not drink more than 7 in a week.

 For some, that number seems surprisingly low.
 Consumption consistently above these numbers is an entry point to gray area drinking.